How to Write a Letter of Recommendation (+ Examples)

 End paragraph: Closing statement.
-The letter writer should provide their contact information once more and indicate to the reader that they are available to answer further questions if the reader chooses.
+The letter writer should provide their contact information once more and indicate that they are available to answer further questions if the reader chooses.

 Tip: An effective letter of recommendation is one that is highly targeted to the job description, college application, financial aid, or MBA program requirements.
-It’s important to read the desired qualifications in an applicant before writing.
-While potentially time-consuming, this research process can assist in developing a great letter of recommendation for the applicant.
+It’s important to read the desired qualifications of an applicant before writing.
+While potentially time-consuming, this research process can help develop a great letter of recommendation for the applicant.

 A professional and strong letter should follow these document guidelines:

 - Always use default business letter page margins.